KFC (Kentucky Fried Chicken) Potato Salad

 Menu Description: "Tossed with orange peel and chili peppers for a spicy/citrus combination."

 Several of P.F.
 Chang's top-selling items are similar in preparation technique: bite-size pieces of meat are lightly breaded and wok-seared in oil, then doused with a secret sauce mixture.
-This P.F.
-Chang's copycat recipe is made the same way.
+This dish is made the same way.
 The heat in the citrusy sauce comes from chili garlic sauce, which you'll find in the aisle with the Asian foods in your supermarket—the rest of the sauce ingredients are common stuff.
 The orange peel is julienned into thin strips before adding it to the dish.
 Since the flavor from the peel is so strong, we won't need to add it until the end.
-Cook up some white or brown rice to serve alongside this dish and get the chopsticks ready
+Cook up some white or brown rice to serve alongside your homemade P.F.
+Chang's Orange Peel chicken and get the chopsticks ready

 Arthur Simms was in the restaurant business for many years before he opened the first Mimi's Cafe with his son, Tom, in Anaheim, California in 1978.
 Back in the Golden Age of Hollywood Arthur was the guy running things in the MGM Studios commissary where, on any given day, Jean Harlow, Clark Gable and Judy Garland might stop in for a grazing.
 Arthur named his New Orleans-influenced, bistro-style restaurant after a woman he met and fell in love with in Paris during the war.